isilher/react-native-basics/README.md

 ## Lesson six

-- Caching data in a list (revisited)
+- Flatlist optimisation (revisited)
+- Complex state dependencies
+- Using reducers

+## Lesson seven

+Recap and solidify what we learned so far

+## Future

+- Push notifications
+- Background actions
-- Redux
+- Releasing the app
-- tbd..
+- Handling secrets